shlaaaa/new01/README.md

   to probe a set of public endpoints that power the storefront.

 The script automatically attempts multiple API endpoints exposed to regular GS Shop visitors, so you can simply run it with the defaults.
-Adjust the field names inside `Product.from_payload` to match the live schema if necessary.
+The payload parser is defensive and copes with minor schema changes by looking for common GS Shop field names (`goodsNo`, `goodsNm`, `sellPrice`, etc.).

 ## Running from GitHub Actions